August 31, Rapid Arctic ice melt: humans and nature share blame

 Fresh research into glaciers could help scientists better predict the impact of changing climates on global sea levels.

-Researchers say the study will improve their understanding of how ice sheet movements have affected sea levels in the past, and will enable more accurate projections of future change.
+Scientists have shown for the first time that the terrain beneath glaciers influences how much glacier melt contributes to fluctuations in sea levels.
+Researchers say the study will improve their understanding of how ice sheet movements have affected sea levels in the past, and will enable more accurate projections of future change. |

 July 13, Russian research vessel begins Arctic shelf research